astanx/anime_api/README.md

   - Errors:
     - `400 Bad Request`: Missing deviceID.
     - `500 Internal Server Error`: Failed to fetch collections.

-## Authentication

-- Most endpoints (except `/users/device`) require a device ID, enforced by `DeviceMiddleware`.
-- The device ID must be included in requests, typically set in the context by the middleware.
-- Obtain a device ID by calling `POST /users/device`.

 ## Error Handling